 - 23 April: St George’s Day (in England)

-- 14 November: Birthday of the Prince of Wales
+- 14 November: Birthday of His Majesty The King

 - 30 November: St Andrew’s Day (in Scotland)

-The day of the opening of a Session of the Houses of Parliament by Her Majesty and the day of the prorogation of a Session of the Houses of Parliament by Her Majesty.
-Flags should be flown on these days even if Her Majesty does not perform the ceremony in person; flags need to be flown in the Greater London area.
+The day of the opening of a Session of the Houses of Parliament by His Majesty, and the day of the prorogation of a Session of the Houses of Parliament by His Majesty.
+Flags should be flown on these days even if His Majesty does not perform the ceremony in person.
+Flags need to be flown in the Greater London area.

 The College of Arms, the Crown body with responsibility for flags and other heraldic matters for England, Wales and Northern Ireland, has published frequently asked questions relating to the Union Flag.